 However, these results are not necessarily evidence of irrelevance of the N-related variables but rather a lack of observational constraints.
 As the model is calibrated to reproduce observed GPP and E_c only, it can compensate for lacking effects of N or soil water by adjustments of parameters, even though they may have side effects on other processes and variables that are not constrained by observations.
-This is obvious from the results of applying the same N uptake cost in both treatments-it does not deteriorate the GPP and E_c predictions (Table S6 available as Supplementary data at Tree Physiology Online), but it leads to unrealistic leaf N concentrations.
-Thus, additional data, such as observations of seasonal variation in leaf N, would be valuable for better quantification of the importance of N limitation in our GPP modeling approach.
+This is obvious from the results of applying the same N uptake cost in both treatments - it does not deteriorate the GPP and E_c predictions (Table S6) but it leads to unrealistic leaf N concentrations.
+Thus, additional data, such as observations of seasonal variation in leaf N, would be valuable for better quantification of the importance of N limitation in our GPP modelling approach.

-The responses of leaf variables and water-use efficiency to weather variables
+The responses of leaf variables and water use efficiency to weather variables

-Based on our results, we can infer that the optimal leaf N concentration $(N{m,f})$ is negatively correlated with temperature (Figure 4).
-This is in line with empirical observations for Scots pine (Zha et al. 2002), understory evergreen plants (Muller et al. 2011) and a global biogeographic pattern of different plant species (Reich and Oleksyn 2004).
+Based on our results, we can infer that the optimal leaf N concentration $(N{m,f})$ is negatively correlated with temperature (Fig. 4).
+This is in line with empirical observations for Scots pine (Zha et al. 2002), understory evergreen plants (Muller et al. 2011), and a global biogeographic pattern of different plant species (Reich and Oleksyn 2004).
 This is caused by the shape of the C assimilation curve and the cost of maintaining J{max} as a function of $N{m,f}$.
 The optimum $N{m,f}$ will occur when the slope of the C assimilation function is equal to the slope of the cost line.
-When the temperature increases, the slope of the cost line increases more than the C assimilation curve, and thus, the optimal $N{m,f}$ will decrease (Figure S8 available as Supplementary data at Tree Physiology Online).
-This temperature effect further implies that the leaf N content should decrease with higher temperatures in the middle of the growth season (see Figure S7 available as Supplementary data at Tree Physiology Online).
-Because the model only accounts for photosynthetic N but no other forms (e.g. N for structural purposes or storage) that may respond differently, it probably overestimates the seasonal N variation.
+When the temperature increases, the slope of the cost line increases more than the C assimilation curve, and thus the optimal $N{m,f}$ will decrease (Fig. S8).
+This temperature effect further implies that the leaf N content should decrease with higher temperatures in the middle of the growth season (see Fig. S7).
+Because the model only accounts for photosynthetic N but no other forms (e.g., N for structural purposes or storage) that may respond differently, it probably overestimates the seasonal N variation.
 Furthermore, the model does not consider seasonal dynamics in the vertical N distribution in the canopy.
 Nevertheless, qualitatively similar seasonal variation has been observed in a nearby boreal Scots pine forest (Näsholm and Ericsson 1990) as well as a temperate Scots pine forest (Wyka et al. 2016).